tsgates/arch-wiki-markdown/wiki/Jalbum.md

 As mentioned above, there are many additional skins one can download/install to enhance Jalbum's options of photo albums/galleries.
-A complete listing of skins is available from [this URL].
+A complete listing of skins is available from this URL.

 > Installation of Skins